Ricochet-Exchange/rex-bank/README.md

-# Bank Protocol
+![Bank protocol](./bank-protocol.png)
-This is a framework for managing a bank offering collateral-backed loans on Ethereum.
+This is a framework for managing a collateral-backed loans on Ethereum.
 This repository contains the core smart contracts and DApp code.

-![Bank protocol](./bank-protocol.png)

 # Hack Money Development Plan
 ## Phase 1: Tokenless Protocol